4.2 Legal and Ethical Responsibilities of Healthcare Professionals

 Christine Malone, EdD

-Healthcare professionals have a duty to uphold laws and practice within ethical guidelines.
-Patients’ rights and safety must be protected by all healthcare professionals, both those in clinical roles and those in non-clinical roles.
+Healthcare professionals have a duty to uphold laws and adhere to ethical guidelines in their practice.
+The rights and safety of patients must be protected by all healthcare professionals, whether in clinical or non-clinical roles.

-It is the responsibility of all healthcare professionals to maintain professional and appropriate boundaries with patients.
-This includes remaining formal and professional with all patients while in the healthcare setting.
-Many healthcare organizations prohibit employees from engaging in personal relationships with patients.
-Patients should feel they can trust healthcare professionals and be shown respect when they are in for care.
+All healthcare professionals are responsible for maintaining appropriate professional boundaries with patients.
+This includes showing patients respect and remaining formal and professional with them while in the healthcare setting.
+Many healthcare organizations prohibit employees from engaging in personal relationships with patients to maintain trust and professionalism.

-Healthcare professionals must maintain PHI.
-This is not only the law under HIPAA, it is an ethical issue as well.
+Healthcare professionals must also protect PHI.
+This is not only a legal obligation under HIPAA but also an ethical responsibility.
 There may be times when this is difficult to do.
-As an example, if a patient’s spouse calls and asks questions about their spouse’s condition or treatment, that information may not be disclosed.
-This may cause the patient’s spouse to become frustrated or even angry, but healthcare professionals must follow the law.
+For example, if a patient’s spouse calls and requests information about their spouse’s condition or treatment, that information cannot be disclosed without the patient’s consent.
+While this may cause the patient’s spouse to become frustrated or even angry, healthcare professionals must follow the law.

 A physician goes over a chart with her patient